-A book outline in a nutshell is having a plan for writing your manuscript from A to Z. If you haven’t started writing your book or if you haven’t finished it, the most likely problem is that all roads lead back to OUTLINING.
-Good news, I’ll share a chapter outline example in this post.
+A book outline in a nutshell is having a plan for writing your manuscript from A to Z. If you haven’t started writing or finished your book, the most likely problem is that all roads lead back to OUTLINING.

-The last time you did an outline was probably in school and the way you were taught was boring and included…wait for it, Roman Numerals.
+The last time you did an outline was probably in school and the way you were taught was boring and include – wait for it – Roman Numerals.

 That was then and the old way.

 The new way is to think of outlining like planning.